This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What plants grow well in full sun?

-You’ll find marigolds, zinnias, and sunflowers thrive in blazing sunshine.
+You’ll find sunflowers, zinnias, and marigolds thrive in blazing heat.

 Are sun-loving plants good for summer gardens?